-- 7.33 The application site is in Flood Zone 1 as identified by the Huntingdonshire Strategic Flood Risk Assessment (2017), which means it has a low probability of fluvial flooding and is not subject to the sequential and exception tests as set out within the NPPF.
+- 7.31 The application site is largely within in Flood Zone 1 as identified by the Huntingdonshire Strategic Flood Risk Assessment (2017), which means it has a low probability of fluvial flooding and is not subject to the sequential and exception tests as set out within the NPPF.
+Officers note that a small section of the site (serving the parking area) is within Flood Zone 2.
+However, given the limited extent of this and the fact that this serves a parking area as opposed to the siting of a dwelling this is considered acceptable.
 The site is less than 1 hectare in size but is identified as having a greater than 75% risk of flooding as a result of surface water.
-As per the guidance contained within the NPPF (2021) sites which may be subject to 'other sources' of flooding and which would also introduce a more vulnerable use (a dwelling is classed a more vulnerable) should be accompanied by a Flood Risk Assessment. - 7.34 Subsequently a Flood Risk Assessment (FRA) has been submitted and has been passed to the LLFA for consultation.
-During the lifetime of the application various iterations of the FRA has been provided along with technical details (at the request of
+As per the guidance contained within the NPPF (2021) sites which may be subject to 'other sources' of flooding and which would also introduce a more vulnerable use (a dwelling is classed a more vulnerable) should be accompanied by a Flood Risk Assessment. - 7.32 Subsequently a Flood Risk Assessment (FRA) has been submitted and has been passed to the LLFA for consultation.
+During the lifetime of the application various iterations of the FRA has been provided along with technical details (at the request of the LLFA).
+As such, the LLFA have commented that they raise no objection to the proposed development subject to conditions

-- the LLFA).
-As such, the LLFA have commented that they raise no objection to the proposed development subject to conditions relating to drainage, sustainable drainage systems (SuDS) and surface water run-off measures. - 7.35 The proposal is therefore considered to be acceptable (subject to conditions) with regard to its approach to flood risk and complies with Policies LP5 and LP15 of Huntingdonshire's Local Plan to 2036, Policy P4 of the St Neots Neighbourhood Plan 2014-2029, and the NPPF 2021 in this regard.
+- relating to drainage, sustainable drainage systems (SuDS) and surface water run-off measures. - 7.33 The proposal is therefore considered to be acceptable (subject to conditions) with regard to its approach to flood risk and complies with Policies LP5 and LP15 of Huntingdonshire's Local Plan to 2036, Policy P4 of the St Neots Neighbourhood Plan 2014-2029, and the NPPF 2021 in this regard.